xNul/chat-llama-discord-bot/README.md

 1. Get LLaMA setup and working with https://github.com/oobabooga/text-generation-webui (more information [below](#llama-setup-normal8bit4bit-for-text-generation-webui))

+2. Install discord.py with `pip install discord`

-2. Edit `bot.py` with your Discord bot's token
+3. Edit `bot.py` with your Discord bot's token

-3. Place `bot.py` inside the root of the text-generation-webui directory
+4. Place `bot.py` inside the root of the text-generation-webui directory

-4. Run `python bot.py --model <LLaMA model>`
+5. Run with `python bot.py --model <LLaMA model>`

 Note: For ease of use, `bot.py` supports all `server.py` model-related command line arguments.